Goronwy Owen (poet)

-Goronwy Owen (1 January 1723 – July 1769) was an Anglican clergyman and one of the 18th century's most notable and influential figures in Welsh-language literature.
-He mastered the 24 traditional bardic metres and, although forced by circumstances into joining the Welsh diaspora, played an important role in the literary and antiquarian movement often described as the Welsh 18th-century Renaissance.
-In 1757, he emigrated with his family to Williamsburg in the Colony of Virginia and taught in the faculty of College of William & Mary, before taking up a position as a tobacco plantation owner and Episcopalian Vicar of Lawrenceville, Virginia, where he died in 1769.
+Goronwy Owen (1 January 1723 – 3 July 1769 (Note: See note above.)), who wrote under the bardic name Goronwy Ddu o Fon (Goronwy the Black of Anglesey), was an Anglican clergyman and one of the 18th century's most notable and influential figures in Welsh-language literature.
+He mastered the traditional bardic metres of the cerdd dafod ("tongue craft") and played an important role in the literary and antiquarian flourishing described as the Welsh 18th-century renaissance.

+Forced by poor prospects in Britain to emigrate to British Virginia in the late 1750s, Owen joined the faculty of the College of William & Mary.
+He served as master of the college's grammar school until 1760, when he was apparently terminated for participating in a drunken brawl in Williamsburg.
+He subsequently became a slave-owning tobacco planter and parson in Lawrenceville, Virginia, where he died in 1769.

-In reaction to centuries of incomprehensible Welsh poetry in strict metre, however, Owen's verse was held up by the Gwyneddigion Society as a model for future poets during the late 18th-century revival of the Eisteddfod tradition.
-For this reason, his influence upon subsequent Welsh poetry and culture has been extensive.
+After his death, Owen was recognized for his literary genius and his verse was held up by the Gwyneddigion Society as a model for future poets during the late 18th-century revival of the Eisteddfod tradition.
+His influence upon subsequent Welsh poetry and culture has been extensive.